-Neal registered nine tackles Sunday against the Chargers.
+Neal compiled nine tackles (five solo) against the Seahawks on Monday.

 |15||12/18/17||@ TB||8:30 pm|

 |16||12/24/17||@ NO||1:00 pm|